Incoming Central Bank governor acted ‘unreasonably’ in hacking claim

 In the wake of the leak, it emerged that the treasury department had mistakenly made the information available itself through a public web search tool.
 The opposition National Party accessed and published the data two days ahead of the budget’s official release, setting off a political furore.

+He said the inquiry “would help us understand exactly how that happened and how to stop it happening again”.

+“The report confirms I acted at all times in good faith and with political neutrality,” Mr Makhlouf notes.
+“It also confirms that I acted reasonably, other than in my descriptions of the incident.
+I am pleased that my honesty and integrity are not in question.”

-Mr Ombler also found that if Mr Makhlouf would have understood the situation more clearly if he had better used the advice available to him, chiefly the advice of the government cyber security bureau.
+Mr Ombler found that Mr Makhlouf would have understood the situation more clearly if he had better used the advice available to him, chiefly the advice of the government cyber security bureau.

 Before Mr Makhlouf made a public statement characterising the leak as a hack, staff in his department had already adjusted internal computer systems to prevent any further leak, and had been advised by bureau that no attack had taken place.